Natural pest repellents — 9 ways to save money and skip the exterminator

 (Image credit: Shutterstock)

 Different fresh herbs put off different pests from becoming a nuisance in your home.
-For flies, have a small basil plant in your home.
+Basil is one of the best herbs to grow on your windowsill as it will keep away flies.
 For mosquitoes, burn sage and rosemary sprigs (pictured above) in an outdoor fire pit or barbecue to keep them away.
 Catnip is effective at warding off mosquitoes, flies, ticks, and cockroaches.
 Lemongrass, or the natural oil of citronella that comes from it, both work against mosquitoes.

 Depending on your problem, it’s worth looking up if there’s a fresh herb you may already be growing, or will opt to grow after you learn about its properties to keep the pests away.